osism/osism.github.io/docs/guides/configuration-guide/configuration-repository.md

 ERROR: The configuration repository is locked.
 ```

-## Working with encrypted secrets
+## Working with encrypted files

-To make it easier to work with secrets, the Configuration Repository has several make targets that can be used to display and change them.
+To make it easier to work with encrypted files, the configuration repository has several make
+targets that can be used to view encrypted files and to edit encrypted files.

-* Show all encrypted secrets
+* Show secrets in all encrypted files.

-  (This opens a "less" pager, you can search with `/` for files, keys and passwords
+  This opens a pager, e.g. less, and you can search with `/` for specific files, keys and passwords.

   ```
   make ansible_vault_show
   ```

-* Change or add secrets secrets
+* Change or add secrets in an encrypted file with the editor set in ` $EDITOR`.
-  (your $EDITOR is opened

   ```
   make ansible_vault_edit FILE=environments/secrets.yml EDITOR=nano
   ```

-* Re-encrypt all data with a new secret
+* Re-encrypt all encrypted files with a new key.

+  This creates a new `secrets/vaultpass` and creates backups of the old to
+  `secrets/vaultpass_backup_<timestamp>`.

   ```
   make ansible_vault_rekey
   ```
-  This creates a new `secrets/vaultpass` and creates backups of the old to `secrets/vaultpass_backup_<timestamp>`.